microsoft/teams-ai/getting-started/CONCEPTS/USER-AUTH.md

 ### Handling sign in success or failure

-To handle the event when the user has signed successfully or failed to sign in simply register corresponding handler:
+To handle the event when the user has signed in successfully or failed to sign in, simply register corresponding handler:

 **C#**
 ```cs